awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 ## Limitations when using Kinesis Data Streams as a target for AWS Database Migration Service<a name="CHAP_Target.Kinesis.Limitations"></a>

 The following limitations apply when using Kinesis Data Streams as a target:
-+ AWS DMS supports a maximum message size of 1 MiB for a Kinesis Data Streams target\.
 + AWS DMS publishes each update to a single record in the source database as one data record in a given Kinesis data stream regardless of transactions\.
 However, you can include transaction details for each data record by using relevant parameters of the `KinesisSettings` API\.
 + Full LOB mode is not supported\.
 + Kinesis Data Streams don't support deduplication\.
 Applications that consume data from a stream need to handle duplicate records\.
 For more information, see [Handling duplicate records](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-duplicates.html) in the *Amazon Kinesis Data Streams Developer Guide\.*